National Lotteries in Italy

 How the Italian Lottery System Works

 Italy’s lottery market doesn’t leave much to chance when it comes to regulation.
-The entire system is overseen by ADM — Agenzia delle Dogane e dei Monopoli, the national authority responsible for lotteries, instant games, and all regulated gambling activity.
-Think of ADM as the referee, accountant, and compliance officer rolled into one.
+The entire system is overseen by ADM, Agenzia delle Dogane e dei Monopoli, the national authority responsible for lotteries, instant games, and all regulated gambling activity.

 • No regional licences: ADM issues national concessions only.
 There is no separate regional or commercial lottery licensing outside this framework.